Veggie Wraps with Green Tahini

 Make the spiced chickpeas.
 Heat the olive oil in a pan over medium heat.
 Add the berbere and bloom for 15 seconds.
 Add the chickpeas and cook for two more minutes.
 Season with salt to taste.

 Make the green tahini.
 Add all of the ingredients to a blender and puree until smooth.
 Season with salt.
-Taste and adjust.
+Taste for seasoning and adjust.

 FURTHER READING